 The Graduate School is here to support all students in their pursuit for academic excellence.
 We recognize that the journey is not equitable for all, and below are some of our efforts to support a diverse community.

 We embrace our role as a leader in the University’s efforts to recruit, fund, enroll, retain, and graduate a diverse graduate student body.
 We are committed to building and fostering inclusive programs and practices that promote and support diversity.
 We believe that intellectual advancement and equity is best achieved by engaging students with a vast array of backgrounds, viewpoints, cultures, socio-economic backgrounds, races, ethnicities, abilities, gender, sexual-orientations, and life experiences.
 This diversity is essential in enriching the teaching, research and service provided for and by graduate students.
 We strongly support the University's goal of preparing students to be productive citizens who can act as advocates for equity and inclusion.

 We are honored to host a number of intiatives in support of diversity and inclusion at UNC Charlotte including formation of a Diversity Committee, as well as programming in the Center for Graduate Life and Learning.

-Training and education of the Graduate School staff: We have engaged in conversations around topics in DEI including privilege, microaggressions, unconscious bias, etc. The long-term goal is for all of us in the graduate school to be aware of these issues and be able to spot them and react with inclusivity and non-bias responses.
+Training and education of the Graduate School staff: We have engaged in conversations around topics in DEI including privilege, microaggressions, unconscious bias, etc. The long-term goal is for all of us in the Graduate School to be aware of these issues and be able to spot them and react with inclusivity and non-biased responses.